cnguyen-uk/An-Introduction-to-Git/README.md

 ### Unstaging Files

-If we've added a file to the staging area by mistake and want to unstage back to the working directory, without discarding changes, then we can use the following syntax.
+If we've added a file to the staging area by mistake and want to unstage back to the working directory, without discarding changes, then we can use the following syntax:

 ```Bash
 git reset HEAD filename